• Skip to primary navigation

 Dressing

-• ¼ cup raw soaked cashews drained or Silken Tofu
+• ¼ cup raw soaked cashews Drained or substitute Silken Tofu for a nut-free option

 • 3 Tablespoons Pure Maple Syrup date syrup, or fresh pineapple juice